 The student will submit a preliminary version of the final paper no later than 4 weeks prior to the university's published last day of class for that particular semester (click here for UGA's academic calendar).
-From that point, the student is responsible for making any suggested changes to the document, based on advisor's recommendations, and submitting the FINAL document to for approval prior to the scheduled poster session (typically held on reading day each semester).
+From that point, the student is responsible for making any suggested changes to the document, based on advisor's recommendations, and submitting the FINAL document for approval prior to the scheduled electronic poster session (typically held on reading day each semester or the final day of classes in Summer terms).
 The full recommended timeline is available on the first page of the capstone proposal.